paolomaccallini-hub/CompareME/README.md

 ### Over-representation analysis (ORA)

-For each disease module, `ORA.fun()` runs hypergeometric over-representation tests against KEGG, Reactome, GO Cellular Component (GO CC), and Disease Ontology gene sets using the `clusterProfiler` and `ReactomePA` packages.
+For each disease module, `ORA.fun()` runs hypergeometric over-representation tests against KEGG, Reactome, and Gene Ontology (GO) gene sets using the `clusterProfiler` and `ReactomePA` packages.
 Separately, `Tissue.ORA()` computes tissue enrichment z-scores using `TissueEnrich`.
 Both analyses are also run on each of the 1,000 random modules of the same size to build a pathway-level null distribution.

 ### Pairwise disease similarity